torbenj/SmoothGPT/README.md

 ### Copy Any Message
 - A copy button is now present on any message, allowing the user to copy it to their clipboard.

+### Mid-conversation Editing
+- Just like on the official UI, the user may edit any message.
+This branches the conversation at that point.

 ### Improved Autoscroll
 - The conversation now allows the user to safely scroll up while text is streaming in.
 If the user scrolls back down to the bottom, the chat window snaps back into scrolling mode.

+### Improved UI
+- The UI more closely resembles the official ChatGPT interface, with better icons, avatars, and expanding text areas.

 ### Improved Incoming Data Handling
 - The API is supposed to send JSON packets for the app to render as incoming text, but sometimes it sends multiple JSON packets in a burst.
 When multiple JSON packets arrive at once, the original code would error out.
 Now, the app gracefully unpacks and separates the JSON packets so the text continues to flow.